564,321 people helped

 5. Facilitate the legal instruments (Consent Orders for parenting and property plus conveyancing) you need to affirm the agreement and make it binding.

-Guided Separation can be done in joint meetings or by the Mediator ‘shuttling’ between you and your partner in person or remotely.
+Guided Mediation can be done in joint meetings or by the Mediator ‘shuttling’ between you and your partner in person or remotely.

 If required and necessary, the Mediator can liaise with accountants and financial planners to help you reach the best settlement you can.